 Read More: Exploring Idaho’s Wine Country

 9. Glacier National Park

 Our first stop was Banff National Park, and Glacier National Park was our final stop.
 We spent a week here, driving to every corner of the park, enjoying spectacular views and visiting quiet, scenic lakes.

 PLAN AHEAD: 30 Essentials You Need To Pack For A Road Trip

-9. Yellowstone National Park
+10. Yellowstone National Park

-10. Jackson, Wyoming (Grand Tetons)
+11. Jackson, Wyoming (Grand Tetons)

-Berty and his friends drove here in the dead of winter to see the Grand Tetons.
+Berty and his friends drove here in the dead of winter to see the Grand Teton National Park.
 This national park is famous for mountaineering, which means there are tons of backcountry trails and natural landscapes to explore.

-11. McCall, Idaho
+12. McCall, Idaho

 Where will you go next in the Inland Northwest?
 Do you know of any more gems in this region?
 Let us know in the comments below!